soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ```
     docker build --platform linux/arm64 -t ap-web-app .
     ```
-    To verify the the image, use:
+    To verify the image, use:
     ```
     docker images
     ```